microsoft/semantic-kernel/docs/decisions/005-support-multiple-named-args-in-template-function-calls.md

 ```

-* Don't allow whitespace before and after equals sign for named args because without commas, differentiating between arguments becomes more difficult to read.
-* Arg values are allowed to be defined as strings or variables ONLY, e.g.
+* Allow arg values to be defined as strings or variables ONLY, e.g.

 ```handlebars
 {{MyFunction street=$street zip="98123" city='Seattle'}}
 ```

 If function expects a value other than a string for an argument, the SDK will use the corresponding TypeConverter to parse the string provided when evaluating the expression.